May

 I still remember how I glowed on the inside when she told me how well I was doing.

 My mom worked hard every day to make sure we had a good life.
 She was the best possible example.
 And even though decades have gone by, the lessons I learned while growing up and helping out in her salon continue to inform my decisions as an entrepreneur.
-Here are nine lessons about running a I learned from my mother.
+Here are nine lessons about running a business I learned from my mother.

 There will be obstacles, but you can overcome them